JLBLine/WODEN/docs/sphinx/operating_principles/primary_beams.rst

 The Murchison Widefield Array (MWA, `Tingay et al. 2013`_) has 16 bow-tie dipoles arranged in a 4 by 4 grid as receiving elements, yielding a grating-lobe style primary beam.

-``WODEN`` incudes a GPU-implementation of the MWA Fully Embedded Element (FEE) Beam pattern (`Sokolowski et al. 2017`_), which to date is the most accurate model of the MWA primary beam.
-This model is defined in a spherical harmonic coordinate system, which is polarisation-locked to instrumental azimuth / elevation coordinates. ``WODEN`` however uses Stokes parameters to define it's visibilities, and so a rotation of the beam about parallactic angle (as calculated using ``erfa``) is applied to align the FEE beam to move it into the Stokes frame.
+``WODEN`` uses the `mwa_hyperbeam`_ implementation of the MWA Fully Embedded Element (FEE) Beam pattern (`Sokolowski et al. 2017`_), which to date is the most accurate model of the MWA primary beam.
+This model is defined in a spherical harmonic coordinate system, which is polarisation-locked to instrumental azimuth / elevation coordinates. ``WODEN`` however uses Stokes parameters to define it's visibilities, so employs the ``hyperbeam`` option to rotate the beam about parallactic angle (as calculated using ``erfa``) to align it into the Stokes frame.

-Due to convention issues with whether 'X' means East-West or North-South, and whether azimuth starts towards North and increase towards East, we also find is necessary to reorder outputs and apply a sign flip to two of the outputs of the MWA FEE code.
+Due to convention issues with whether 'X' means East-West or North-South, and whether azimuth starts towards North and increase towards East, the rotation inside ``hyperbeam`` also applies a reordering of polarisations.
 For an *exhaustive* investigation into why this is necessary to obtain the expected Stokes parameters, see `polarised_source_and_FEE_beam.ipynb which lives here`_

 I can define the Jones matrix of the primary beam as: